alucryd/oxyromon/README.md

 - Add an optional check of the ROMs after conversion
 - Find a way to automatically download No-Intro DAT files (just made harder by asking users to click on a color...)
 - Support merged sets for arcade systems
-- Infer arcade games based on the archive name for duplicate ROMs
 - Craft some unit tests for arcade systems
 - Craft some unit tests for RVZ
 - Craft some unit tests for IRD and PS3 in general